pepperTheLab/FinalProject-Group1/README.md

 Dataset:

-1. Annual Average Daily Traffic in London: https://www.kaggle.com/yesterdog/eda-of-1-6-mil-traffic-accidents-in-london/data
+1. Traffic accidents in London: https://www.kaggle.com/yesterdog/eda-of-1-6-mil-traffic-accidents-in-london/data

 2. Dataset Information:
-The data were downloaded from Kaggle, named “1.6 million UK traffic accidents”.
+The data were downloaded from Kaggle, named “1.6 million UK traffic accidents”, 2012-2014 csv file.
 It has more than 400,000 observations and over 30 features (location, accident severity, weather conditions and date, etc).